freebsd/freebsd-src/docs/LangRef.rst

 execution of this ``load`` with other :ref:`volatile operations <volatile>`.

-If the ``load`` is marked as ``atomic``, it takes an extra :ref:`ordering <ordering>` and optional ``singlethread`` argument.
-The ``release`` and ``acq_rel`` orderings are not valid on ``load`` instructions.
+If the ``load`` is marked as ``atomic``, it takes an extra :ref:`ordering
+<ordering>` and optional ``singlethread`` argument.
+The ``release`` and
+``acq_rel`` orderings are not valid on ``load`` instructions.
 Atomic loads produce :ref:`defined <memmodel>` results when they may see multiple atomic stores.
-The type of the pointee must be an integer type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.
-``align`` must be explicitly specified on atomic loads, and the load has undefined behavior if the alignment is not set to a value which is at least the size in bytes of the pointee. ``!nontemporal`` does not have any defined semantics for atomic loads.
+The type of the pointee must be an integer, pointer, or floating-point type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.  ``align`` must be explicitly specified on atomic loads, and the load has undefined behavior if the alignment is not set to a value which is at least the size in bytes of the pointee. ``!nontemporal`` does not have any defined semantics for atomic loads.

 The optional constant ``align`` argument specifies the alignment of the operation (that is, the alignment of the memory address).
 A value of 0